 Reframing means looking at a situation in a different way.
 To reframe a problem, you may need to get an external perspective.
 Consider a non-investment example:

-- A quick look at any mainstream media source might lead you to think that humankind is in terrible shape: the media is full of talk about death, global warming, accidents, disease, social issues, and a range of other catastrophes.
+A quick look at any mainstream media source might lead you to think that humankind is in terrible shape: the media is full of talk about death, global warming, accidents, disease, social issues, and a range of other catastrophes.
 However, if you sit back and look at the progress of humankind from a wider perspective across our history, it’s obvious that this is the best time ever to be alive – humans are living longer than we ever have, we’re healthier, more educated, have more technological assistance, and have more liberties and freedoms than at any other period in time.
-Even the average Kiwi has better healthcare and life expectancy than the wealthiest King or Queen could expect just a few hundred years ago.
+Even the average Kiwi has better healthcare and a longer life expectancy than the wealthiest King or Queen could expect just a few hundred years ago.

-Circling back to the investing world, focusing too much on weekly (or even monthly or quarterly) value movements or attention-grabbing news stories usually represents short-term thinking, and broader perspective is required.
+Circling back to the investing world, focusing too much on weekly (or even monthly or quarterly) value movements or attention-grabbing news stories usually represents short-term thinking, and a broader perspective is required.

 What gets measured, gets managed